gyhzz/PracticeDataEngineering/Trivia/Trivia.md

 48. How do 'Data Governance Frameworks' assist organizations?
 49. Explain the role of 'Data Stewardship'.
 50. What is 'ELT', and how does it differ from ETL?
+51. Describe the differences between schema-on-read and schema-on-write and what are their use cases.
+52. Explain Alluxio.
+53. Explain Databricks platform.

 ---